bporcelli/articles/_posts/2018-01-09-building-your-own-genericons.md

 ---
 ## Preface

 When building this website, I ran into an issue: [Genericons][1], the font used to render the social logos in the sidebar, does not include an UpWork logo!

-I wanted to include a link to my [UpWork profile][2], so I set out to add an UpWork logo to Genericons.
+I wanted to link to my [UpWork profile][2], so I set out to add a logo of my own.
 This post documents that process.

 ## Getting Started